-Defensive strategies are at the heart of our theory on learning and adaptation.
+Defensive actions are at the heart of our theory of learning and adaptation.
 These are normally difficult to observe because they are illegal and designed to be hidden.
-However, our data collection strategy was designed to uncover such hidden actions.
-Mystery shoppers uncovered two strategies most commonly used by vendors to circumvent enforcement: They hide the hake they sell (instead of displaying it openly), and they put the fish over ice and claim that it was caught legally in August, and frozen since then.
-There are other possible illicit reactions that are impossible for mystery shoppers to observe safely, such as bribes paid or threats issued during vendor-inspector interactions.
+However, our data collection strategy allows us to uncover such hidden actions.
+Mystery shoppers uncovered two strategies most commonly used by vendors to circumvent enforcement: They hide the hake they sell (instead of displaying it openly), and they put the fish over ice and claim that it was caught legally in August, and frozen since then.17 We discuss both these strategies in greater detail below.

-Hiding: Mystery shoppers were trained to ask vendors for hake even if it was not visibly on sale in the stall.
-They noted down each occurrence of "hidden hake", but we never shared the specific vendor or feria identity with our government partners, so as to protect vendor privacy and abide by our research ethics protocol.
+Hiding: Mystery shoppers were trained to ask vendors for hake even if it was not visibly on sale in the stall and they noted each occurrence of "hidden hake".
+We never shared the specific vendor or feria identity with our government partners, so as to protect vendor privacy and abide by our research ethics protocol.
 These data were very useful for the evaluation, but were never used to target enforcement.

 The hidden hake fish was often stored in a cooler behind the board that displayed the stall's fish prices.
 This is costly for vendors, because displaying the fish available for sale and attracting customers' attention are the main marketing tools at the vendors' disposal.
-Many of our mystery shoppers noted down in survey instruments that they observed regular consumers asking vendors for hake when it was not visible.
-The hiding strategy evidently works because many consumers are willing to partake.
+Many of our mystery shoppers noted that they observed regular consumers asking vendors for hake when it was not visible.
+The hiding strategy appears to work because many consumers are willing to partake.